haakov/gnuradio-web/README.md

 1. install `docker`, `docker-compose`, and `emsdk`

-2. run `make base && make webapp` in the repository root
+2. run `make base && make cpython && make webapp` in the repository root

    (I've only tested this on an Ubuntu 20.04 x86_64 host.
 It probably works in other environments but YMMV.)